Skip to Main Content

 Resources:

-• Otherwise, work with the police to file a report.
+• Otherwise, work with the UCLA Police Department to file a report by calling (310) 825-1491.
 You should also report the device stolen on Bike Index.

 FAQs

-Registration is required for all students living in campus housing.
-It ensures that your device is UL certified, meaning that it has been tested to established fire and electrical safety standards, thereby reducing fire risk.
-Registration also helps to deter theft as thieves are less likely to steal registered devices.
-It also enables UCPD to help track down your device in the event it is stolen and increases the chances that they are able to reunite you with your stolen device.
+Registration helps ensure that your device is UL certified, meaning it has been tested to established fire and electrical safety standards and thereby reduces fire risk.
+Registration also helps deter theft, as thieves are less likely to target registered devices.
+It also allows UCPD to help track down your device if it is stolen and increases the likelihood that they can reunite you with your device.

-Your registration lasts for the life of your sticker.
-If your sticker has been damaged or is no longer legible, you can reach out to us for a replacement.
+Your registration remains valid for the life of your sticker.
+If your sticker becomes damaged or difficult to read, please contact us to request a replacement.

 No, these guidelines do not apply to wheeled devices designed for and used by individuals with mobility-related disabilities.

-Only devices that are registered and UL-certified can be charged on campus.
+Starting Fall 2026, only devices that are registered and UL certified may be charged on campus.
 Please refer to the “Charging & Fire Safety” section above on how to safely charge your device.

 • Look for the UL Mark (the mark should include a control number and the UL standard, e.g. UL 2722)